jtallar/gitflow/README.md

 # Gitflow

 ## Requirements
-**NOTE for MacOS**: I believe the scripts have to be ran with `/usr/local/bin/bash` instead of `/bin/bash` (which would default to the old Bash).
-Maybe by installing it properly, you can just run it with `bash` with no path.

 ### Repo Requirements
 - Run in an existing GIT repository
 - Use SSH to clone your repo (altough you should be, HTTPs is no longer supported in GitHub).
+(TODO: IS THIS ACTUALLY A REQUIREMENT?)

 ### System Requirements
 Here is the list of requirements needed: